How Car Title Loans Work for Less than ideal credit Borrowers

 27. There’s no fee for the Chime Savings Account.
 Cash withdrawal and Third-party fees may apply to Chime Checking Accounts.
 You must have a Chime Checking Account to open a Chime Savings Account.

-29. Money added to Credit Builder will be held in a secured account as collateral for your Credit Builder Visa card, which means you can spend up to this amount on your card.
-This is money you can use to pay off your charges at the end of every month.
+31. Money added to Chime CardTM will be held in a secured account as collateral for your Chime Card, and you can spend up to this amount.
+You can use money deposited in your Secured Deposit Account to pay off your charges at the end of every month.

-30. Based on a representative study conducted by Experian®, members who made their first purchase with Credit Builder between June 2020 and October 2020 observed an average FICO® Score 8 increase of 30 points after approximately 8 months.
+32. Based on a representative study conducted by Experian® in January 2024 members who made their first purchase with Credit Builder, an earlier version of Chime Card, between June 2022 and October 2022 observed an average FICO® Score 8 increase of 30 points after approximately 8 months.
+A credit score improvement is not guaranteed.
 On-time payment history can have a positive impact on your credit score.
 Late payment may negatively impact your credit score.
+Activity on other credit accounts may also impact your score.

-31. On-time payment history may have a positive impact on your credit score.
+33. On-time payment history may have a positive impact on your credit score.
 Late payment may negatively impact your credit score.
 Chime will report your activities to Transunion®, Experian®, and Equifax®.
 Impact on your credit may vary, as Credit scores are independently determined by credit bureaus based on a number of factors including the financial decisions you make with other financial services organizations.
+Results may vary.

 * EarnIn is not available for Connecticut residents